 Check the load display by lifting a load of known weight.
 The accuracy of the load indication shall be within the tolerance of SAE J159.

-If there is a deviation between displayed and actual values, an authorized RCL service representative shall be called for repair and/or recalibration of RCL system.
+A deviation between displayed and actual values indicates a malfunction and a RCL service representative shall be called for repair and/or recalibration of RCL system.